-A single-ended reference (TCXO, VCXO, or OCXO) can also be used with the ADF7021.
-This is recommended for applications having absolute frequency accuracy requirements of <10 ppm, such as ARIB STD-T67 or ETSI EN 300-220.
-There are two options for interfacing the ADF7021 to an external reference oscillator.
+A single-ended reference (TCXO, VCXO, or OCXO) can also be used with the ADF7021-N. This is recommended for applications having absolute frequency accuracy requirements of <10 ppm, such as applications requiring compliance with ARIB STD-T67 or ETSI EN 300 220.
+The following are two options for interfacing the ADF7021-N to an external reference oscillator.

 - An oscillator with CMOS output levels can be applied to OSC2.
-Disable the internal oscillator circuit by setting R1 DB12 low. - An oscillator with 0.8 V p-p levels can be ac-coupled through a 22 pF capacitor into OSC1.
+Disable the internal oscillator circuit by setting R1_DB12 low. - An oscillator with 0.8 V p-p levels can be ac-coupled through a 22 pF capacitor into OSC1.
 Enable the internal oscillator circuit by setting R1_DB12 high.